garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloud-storage.md

 ---
 title: Cloud Storage
+description: Learn how to connect to GCP Cloud Storage resources privately from a DevBox.
 ---
 # Cloud Storage

 Connecting to GCP Cloud Storage Service from your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram